Programme management for health

 - Regional Grants

-Effective and efficient Programme Management aims to deliver health services that are safe, accessible, high quality, people-centred, and integrated to ensure universal health coverage (WHO).
+Effective and efficient programme management aims to deliver health services that are safe, accessible, high quality, people-centred, and integrated to ensure universal health coverage.

-Resilient and sustainable systems for health focuses on the need to support countries in moving towards universal health coverage, through improving the efficiency and effectiveness of their health service delivery systems.
+Resilient and sustainable systems for health focus on the need to support countries in moving towards universal health coverage, through improving the efficiency and effectiveness of their health service delivery systems.

 The HIV, Health and Development (HHD) Strategy 2016-2021: Connecting the Dots, outlines its unique contribution to the global health response through its interconnected work to reduce inequalities and social exclusion that drive HIV and poor health, promote effective and inclusive governance for health, and build resilient and sustainable systems for health.

-The HHD Strategy Action Area 3 is; Building resilient and sustainable systems for health.
-A key priority for 2016-2021 is; 3.1 Implementation support and capacity development for large scale health programmes.
+The HHD Strategy Action Area 3 is concerned with building resilient and sustainable systems for health.
+A key priority for 2016-2021 is 3.1 Implementation support and capacity development for large-scale health programmes.

 UNDP’s service offerings in this Action Area include policy and programme support on: